 Does ingrown toenail surgery hurt afterwards?

 Ingrown toenails can be a real pain in your foot, which left untreated can pose a serious health risk.
-Besides pain around the edges of your toenail, common symptoms of ingrown toenails include thickening or enlargement of the skin and the build-up of fluid, swelling, and redness around your toenail.
-If you see these signs, you should seek ingrown toenail treatment.
+Besides pain around the edges of your toenail, common symptoms of ingrown toenails include thickening or enlargement of the skin and the build-up of fluid, swelling, and pressure around the nail.

 Ingrown Toenail Removal